cyclades1/Snake-Game/README.md

-# Python
+# Snake Game
-Here I've gathered some of my Python related works.
+This is the basic python game of snake.